 - roundrobin - set the roundrobin type to select the compute resource with maximum free RAM during the VS recovery

-- fillnext - select the fillnext type to select the compute resource with minimum required free RAM.
-This option allows to fill compute resource as tightly as possible before starting to use next aplliance in the zone
+- fillnext - select the fillnext type to select the compute resource with the minimum required free RAM.
+This option allows filling compute resource as tightly as possible before starting to use the next appliance in the zone

 release_resource_type - specify the release resource type.
-Release resource option allows to free up compute resource resources by over-committing RAM, CPU and CPU shares of virtual servers that are shut down.
+The release resource option allows freeing up compute resource resources by over-committing RAM, CPU, and CPU shares of virtual servers that are shut down.

 memory_guarantee - the actual free compute resource memory is calculated.
 All virtual servers residing on the compute resource will be able to start.